apalermo01/knowledge-base/Statistics/Toolkit/Outlier Detection Methods.md

 ## Cook's Distance
-- Used to detect outliers in [[Linear Regression Derivation and Assumptions]] and [[HIstorical/Data science, machine learning/Statistics/Linear Models/Logistic Regression|Logistic Regression]]
+- Used to detect outliers in [[Linear Regression Derivation and Assumptions]] and [[Statistics/Frequentist methods/Linear Models/Logistic Regression|Logistic Regression]]
 - Formula:

 $$